DISCLAIMER - "CHEETAH" IS A WORK OF FICTION. DO NOT ATTEMPT TO RECREATE ANY OF THE EVENTS DEPICTED IN "CHEETAH".

 I hate you.
 I hate you, for you are the cause of my suffering.

 The following morning, I run up the stairs to a local monastery and ask how I get to the stars.
-The sky is so far away; I want to be among them.
+The sky is so far away and I want to be among them.
 I am advised to love and respect the world.
 I spit in the monk’s face.
 The world belongs to me, and so will the stars.
 All of a sudden, the world explodes.
 I whoosh up into the sky, smiling madly.
 This is it!
 Floating in space, I am observed by the Eyes of God.
 Rest in peace, Harwell.
 “I Miss the Girl” by Soul Coughing plays as I stare back.
 The Eyes tear up.
 Everything is returned to the way it was.
 I take a flight to Mangalore and drive down to Maravanthe.
 I walk up to the shore and sit down.
 The sun has set and all I hear is the soft crashing of the waves.
 It is nighttime.
 I look up at the sky and notice the stars.
 I stare at them for hours.
 I do not have to leave.
 The waves continue crashing.
 I think of nothing.
 Her eyes are beautiful.

 C h ap t er2